This is a re-post from a previous year.

 Anytime I’m working with the soil in my garden, it reminds me of a gardening class I attended a few years ago.
 The woman teaching the class was a local CSA farmer (new to CSA’s?
 Find out how they work here.).
 She was talking about how she had worked hard to improve the soil quality in her garden.
 It took years, but she slowly transformed it from hard, rocky clay to beautifully balanced, fertile soil.
 She said she was proud of her soil.
 At the time, that struck me as funny.
 Now I totally get it.
 That compost?
 I helped make that!
 This rocky ground?
 It now produces a crazy amount of food!
 Soil pride.
 It’s a thing.

 In our temperate Northwest climate, we really do have an extended growing season.
 Every year, I am trying to start earlier and stretch things out longer.
 Green houses, hoop houses.
 It really is possible to garden year-round.
 Ack!
 I don’t know!
 I find I actually like to hibernate in the winter.
-After a long season of growing and preserving, I am reading to put my feet up in November.
+After a long season of growing and preserving, I am ready to put my feet up in November.
 But I love the idea of starting plants in March and working through October.
 For now, that schedule works for me.
 It feels good starting in early spring and finishing in late fall.

 In this raised bed, I planted green, leafy vegetables: kale, lettuce, spinach.
 This is the one raised bed that needs a rabbit fence around it.
 It also works beautifully at keeping out toddlers.